• Home

 Appraiser Desk

-Once the inspection is complete, the appraiser uploads field data through the Property Appraisal Delivery System (PADS) in Utah.
-When the appraiser opens Harbor back at the office, Appraiser Desk becomes the command center, with images, sketches, field notes, and measurements already in place, organized and ready for review, cutting hours and even days off the traditional report preparation process.
+Once the inspection is complete, field data is uploaded through the Property Appraisal Delivery System (PADS) in Utah.
+When the appraiser returns to the office and opens Harbor, Appraiser Desk functions as the command center, with images, sketches, field notes, and measurements organized and ready for review, reducing report preparation time.

 This website uses cookies.